Borrowing & Reserving Materials

 Reserving Library Materials

 If the books or other materials you need are not available when you visit your branch, you may reserve or place a hold on them.
 Residents of the area served by the San Joaquin Valley Library System may reserve most books and materials (except reference books and special items) held by any other branch in the System.
 These will be shipped when available to the branch of your choice and you will be notified by mail, phone or email.
+When a hold is received at the requested branch, you will have 10 days to pick up the hold.
+Please note: An Expired Hold fee of $1.00 is chraged for any item that is not picked up or cancelled by the hold end date.

 You may reserve library materials in person at your local library or via the Internet.
 To learn more about reserving materials online, please see the Phone and Internet Resources page.